 RIT game design programs ranked among best in the world

-Rochester Institute of Technology is one of the best places in the world to study game design and launch a career, according to new international rankings from The Princeton Review.
+Rochester Institute of Technology is one of the best places in the world to study game design and develop a career, according to new rankings from The Princeton Review.

-RIT’s game design and development program was ranked fifth at the undergraduate level and 12th at the graduate level on the 2020 list, released today.
+RIT’s game design and development program was ranked fourth at the undergraduate level and sixth at the graduate level on the 2022 list, released today.
 RIT’s program is housed in the School of Interactive Games and Media (IGM) within the Golisano College of Computing and Information Sciences.

-The Princeton Review chose the schools based on its 2019 survey of 150 institutions in the U.S., Canada and abroad offering game design courses, majors or degree programs.
-The 50-question survey collected information about the schools’ game design programs in four areas: academics, faculty, technology and career prospects.
+The Princeton Review chose the schools based on its 2021 survey of 150 institutions in the U.S. and abroad offering game design courses, majors, or degree programs.
+The survey collected information about the schools’ game design programs in four areas: academics, faculty, technology, and career prospects.

-The full lists, which name the “Top 50” undergraduate and “Top 25” graduate schools, are posted at Top Game Design Schools 2020.
-There, users can also get information on The Princeton Review’s methodology for this project and its detailed profiles of the schools with guidance for applicants on their programs, admission requirements and financial aid.
+The full lists, which name the “Top 50” undergraduate and “Top 25” graduate schools, are posted on the Top Game Design Schools 2022 website.
+There, users can also get information on The Princeton Review’s methodology for this project and interesting stats and facts about each program.

-The Princeton Review, one of the nation’s best known educational services companies, worked with PC Gamer to report the 2020 list of best schools for aspiring game developers.
-The 11th-annual list is published in the issue of PC Gamer magazine that will hit newsstands March 24.
+The Princeton Review, one of the nation’s best known educational services companies, worked with PC Gamer to report the 2022 list of best schools for aspiring game developers.
+The 13th annual list is published in the issue of PC Gamer magazine that landed March 22.

 RIT has been a pioneer in the field of video game design and development education.
 Game design students work with RIT’s MAGIC Center, a nonprofit university-wide research and development laboratory and a for-profit production studio that assists in efforts to bring digital media creations up to marketplace standards and commercialization.
-RIT’s MAGIC Spell Studios, which moved into a new state-of-the-art building in 2018, focuses on nurturing and growing new companies and publishing and distributing their projects.
+RIT’s MAGIC Spell Studios focuses on nurturing and growing new companies and publishing and distributing their projects.

-Graduates of RIT’s game design and development programs go on to work at companies including Microsoft, Rockstar Games, Sony Interactive Entertainment, Valve Corp. and Walt Disney Interactive.
+Graduates of RIT’s game design and development programs go on to work at companies including Google, Cartoon Network, Electronic Arts (EA), Sony Interactive Entertainment, Epic Games, and Microsoft.